vvanpo/avanpo.github.io/_drafts/a-case-against-rest.md

 categories: [REST, RPC, Network-based software architecture]
 ---

-1.1 REST is the architecture of the Web
+**1.1** REST is the architecture of the Web.

-The term <abbr title="Representational State Transfer">REST</abbr> originates from Roy Fielding's dissertation[^1] on network-based software architecture, where it is used to describe an architectural style for distributed hypermedia.
-Fielding's research into REST influenced his development of pivotal Internet standards---namely <abbr title="Hypertext Transfer Protocol">HTTP</abbr>[^2] and <abbr title="Uniform Resource Identifier">URI</abbr>[^3]---that established the technologies underpinning the Web.
+**1.2** The Web's scale requires complete decoupling of client and server, to accommodate interoperability between all participating components.

-1.2 The Web is successful largely due to the interface uniformity required by REST, and hypermedia is a core part of the Web's interface
+**1.3** Hypermedia is uniquely suited to how humans interact with information, but difficult for machines.

-1.3 Hypermedia is uniquely suited to how humans interact with information, but difficult for machines
+## Hypermedia begets uniformity

-## Hypermedia-less applications lose the control interface uniformity inherent in hyperlinks
+            Hypermedia-less applications lose the control interface uniformity inherent in hyperlinks

-2.1 Tight coupling of the control interface means an application surrenders interoperability
+2.1 Tight coupling of the control interface means an application surrenders interoperability.

 2.2 The interface generality constraint of REST forces applications to have coarse-grained data transfer, weakly-defined types, and restricts operations to <abbr title="Create, Read, Update, and Delete">CRUD</abbr>